-Title: Creating Warnscale: Applying Dorothy Wordsworth’s Mode of the Feminine Sublime to a Walking Performance about In/Fertility and Childlessness
+Title: Creating Warnscale: Applying Dorothy Wordsworth’s Mode of the Feminine Sublime to a Walking-Performance about In/Fertility and Biological Childlessness

-Abstract: This presentation will focus on Warnscale: A Land Mark Walk Reflecting on In/fertility and Childlessness (Warnscale) created by Louise Ann Wilson.
+Abstract This paper will focus on Warnscale: A Land Mark Walk Reflecting on In/fertility and Childlessness (Warnscale) created and written by Louise Ann Wilson.

 Wordsworth’s Grasmere Journals describes how she walked in, and engaged with, the landscape in a manner that was embodied, multi-sensory and materially specific – a mode, I suggest, that can be understood as a form of the ‘feminine sublime’.
 This sublime, I argue, can also be located in her ability to notice the ‘common-place’ and thus see afresh ‘everyday’ objects, people and experiences that are ordinarily overlooked, or on the edges of social and cultural discourse.
 Warnscale works with an applied use of Wordsworth’s ‘feminine sublime’ mode of walking, dwelling and noticing and is framed by extracts from her journals.